Semester 1 - Paris

 Publishing content on the Internet has become very accessible to everyone today.
 But how do you select the tool that best suits your purpose?
 Is it enough to write content online?
 This course presents the different services that exist on the Internet to carry out a digital project and guides students in writing specifications for IT projects.

 The seminar deals with themes that are the subject of recent reflections in the history of techniques.
-From 2022 onwards, it will focus on technical collections held in museums and associations throughout Europe.
+It focuses on technical collections held in museums and associations throughout Europe.
 The history of institutions and associations will be examined, as well as the history of the collections and the conservation professions.
 We will also reflect on the process of patrimonialization of technical objects.The seminar deals with themes that are the subject of recent reflections in the history of techniques.
 From 2022 onwards, it will focus on technical collections held in museums and associations throughout Europe.
 The history of institutions and associations will be examined, as well as the history of the collections and the conservation professions.
 We will also reflect on the process of patrimonialization of technical objects.

-Like the entire discipline, the history of technology is now engaged in a writing "in equal parts" whose stake is, among other things, to deconstruct the Western mystique of progress (Adas 1989).
-How can this history be written?
-Starting from a now classical reading of techniques as "instruments of empires" (Headrick 1981), the seminar will explore the paths traced by David Arnold (2005) and David Edgerton (2013) in order to go beyond them.
-It will draw on a variety of works and fields, particularly the history of infrastructures and networks (transportation, energy, communication).
-Organized in collaboration with the research department of the musée du quai Branly, the course will be attentive to the intersection between history and anthropholgy, this discipline having strongly contributed to the foundation and renewal of questions on the relations between man and his technical environment (Latour and Lemonnier 1994).
-We will also be interested in the crossroads between "new technologies" and indigenous cultures (Stolow 2013).
-Finally, in connection with a visit to the collections, we will examine the place of so-called "technical" objects within the Musée du Quai Branly - Jacques Chirac.
+Like the rest of the discipline, the history of technology is now engaged in a process of 'equal writing', the aim of which is, among other things, to deconstruct the Western mystique of progress (Adas 1989).
+How is this history to be written?
+Starting with a classical reading of technology as the 'instruments of empires' (Headrick 1981), the seminar will explore the ways in which David Arnold (2005) and David Edgerton (2013) have moved beyond this.
+Organised in collaboration with the research department of the musée du quai Branly, the course will pay close attention to the intersection between history and anthropology, a discipline that has made a major contribution to the foundation and renewal of questions about the relationship between man and his technical environment (Latour and Lemonnier 1994).

 a/ Webminar TPTI, Web Coffee